grumpsgreenery/one-click-hugo-cms/site/content/values/_index.md

 image: /img/about-jumbotron.jpg
 values:
   - heading: DIY
-    text: "If u want it, create or do it yourself!
+    text: "If u want it, do it yourself!
 I enjoy growing plants and working on DIY projects in my free time. "
     imageUrl: img/raintree_bonsai.jpg
   - text: People around me find me quite grumpy and I hope that by working on my passion/hobby helps me be less grumpy.
 Join me on this journey, where i